FusionAuth/fusionauth-site/site/_posts/2020-08-11-advanced-registration-form.md

 excerpt_separator: "<!--more-->"
 ---

 FusionAuth is an auth system, but it also provides user management.
-If you're using a customer identity and access management system (CIAM), you want to allow people to register for your application.
+If you're using a customer identity and access management system (CIAM), you typically want to allow people to register for your application.
 With FusionAuth, you can now build custom registration forms to capture application specific data.

 <!--more-->